 Direct costs are those that can be easily identified with a particular sponsored project, or that can be directly assigned to a project relatively easily with a high degree of accuracy.
 Indirect costs (F&A) are those costs incurred for a common or joint purpose benefiting more than one project and not easily assignable to a specific project.
 Per 45 CFR §75.403, costs must be consistently charged as either direct or F&A costs, but may not be double charged or inconsistently charged as both.

 Facilities and Administrative costs (Indirect or F&A) are the actual costs of university operations which are not readily assignable to a particular project.
 These costs are determined per Uniform Guidance §200.412-15.
 F&A cost rates are negotiated with the Department of Health and Human Services Cost Allocation Services (DHHS-CAS) through the Office of Sponsored Research (OSR) Cost Analysis and Compliance unit.
-For more information on F&A costs and calculations see our guidance.
+For more information on F&A costs and calculations see our F&A Guidance and UNC F&A Dollar Sheet.

 Per 2 CFR §200.420-475 there are costs that are standard across the majority of sponsored projects as allowable and those that are never allowable on sponsored projects, except is extremely special circumstances and with University and sponsor prior approval.
 The following are costs that may be applied to projects in special circumstances and/or with prior approval: